-7. Capitoline Hill
+Top 10 Sights in Rome: 7.
+Capitoline Hill

 A view from the Capitoline Hill to the Imperial Fora

 The palaces contain the oldest museum of the world, the Museo Capitolini with a huge collection of sculptures and paintings on Roman history.
-The top sights are the original she-wolf statue with Romulus and Remus and and the statue of Marcus Aurelius.
+The top attractions are the original she-wolf statue with Romulus and Remus and and the statue of Marcus Aurelius.

 Victor Emmanuel Monument